ajmaidak/qclug-zookeeper/README.md

-QCLUG Presentation on Zookeeper
+# QCLUG Presentation on Zookeeper

-Run the presentation by cloning the repo and openning the presentation/presentation.html file with your web browser.
+This presentation is a remark.js based HTML file and is intended to be run from the users laptop.

-Thanks!
+View the presentation by cloning the repo and openning the presentation/presentation.html file with your web browser.